Hey Coquitlam, Here’s How to Buy & Shop Local

 Many local restaurants have adapted, now allowing take-out or delivery.
 In the Coquitlam area, here are some places that are open – and the list is growing!

-- Go to visitcoquitlam.ca to see 150+ restaurants and businesses open for take-out and delivery.
+- Go to visitcoquitlam.ca/eat-drink to see 175+ restaurants and businesses open for take-out, done-in or patio service.
 Pick from a well-known favourite or try something new.

 - Check out the Tri-Cities Chamber of Commerce’s list of open businesses and learn about their #SupportLocal campaign.